spring-attic/spring-flex/readme.txt

 3. ISSUE TRACKING
 -----------------
-Please report issues via the Spring Flex JIRA at https://jira.spring.io/browse/FLEX
+You will find issues one the Spring Flex JIRA at https://jira.spring.io/browse/FLEX

 4. DISTRIBUTION JAR FILES
 -------------------------